nickbatts/terraform-aws-cassandra-cluster/README.md

 ## Dependencies

-* Terraform 0.11.2+
+* Terraform 0.11.2+ - For installation instructions go [here](https://www.terraform.io/intro/getting-started/install.html).
+Or you can use a Docker image like this [one](https://hub.docker.com/r/hashicorp/terraform/).
-* AWS account  - Free, if you don't have an account you can sign up at https://aws.amazon.com/.
+* AWS account  - Free; if you don't have an account you can sign up at https://aws.amazon.com/.
 In this example we use T2.small instances.

 ## QuickStart

 * Clone the repo: `git clone git@github.com:nickbatts/terraform-aws-linux-cassandra-cluster && cd terraform-aws-linux-cassandra-cluster
 `
+* change key_name variable to name of your own key
 * `terraform plan` - check to make sure there are no mistakes
 * `terraform apply` - review and confirm resources to be created
 * `terraform destroy` - terminate instances and clean-up resources